Okyeame Kwame

-Kwame Nsiah-Apau (born 17 April 1976), known by his stage name Okyeame Kwame and nicknamed Rap Doctor, is a Ghanaian musician, songwriter, creative director fashion icon and a Developmental Activist.
-His dual roles as an artist and an activist have led to his recognition as an "artivist."
+Kwame Nsiah-Apau (born 17 April 1976), known by his stage name Okyeame Kwame and nicknamed the Rap Doctor, is a Ghanaian musician, songwriter, creative director, fashion icon, and developmental activist.
+His dual roles as an artist and an activist have led to his recognition as an "artivist".

 Life and career

 Early life

-Apau was born in Kumasi, Ashanti Region of Ghana.
+Apau was born on 17 April 1976 in Kumasi, Ashanti Region of Ghana.
 He is the third of six siblings.
-His two younger brothers, Kwaku Nsiah Boamah nicknamed "Flowking Stone" and Kwaku Nsiah Amankwah nicknamed "Kunta Kinte", also perform as a duo, under the brand name "Bradez".
-Growing up, Kwame's parents expected him to become a physician, yet he gained interest in rap music from a very young age, when he wrote his own songs and performed at local shows since his days at the Anglican Senior High School in Kumasi.
-His Primary education was difficult because he suffered from dyslexia, which posed challenges for him in learning, particularly in the areas of reading and writing.
-Based on his childhood experiences, he has been actively promoting the inclusion of dyslexia management in the school curriculum in Ghana.
+His two younger brothers, Kwaku Nsiah Boamah, nicknamed "Flowking Stone", and Kwaku Nsiah Amankwah, nicknamed "Kunta Kinte", also perform as a duo under the name "Bradez".

+As he was growing up, Kwame's parents expected him to become a physician, but he gained an interest in rap music from a very young age, writing his own songs and performing at local shows since his days at the Anglican Senior High School in Kumasi.
+His primary education was difficult because he suffered from dyslexia, which posed challenges for him in reading and writing.
+Based on his childhood experiences, he has actively promoted the inclusion of dyslexia management in the school curriculum in Ghana.

 Tertiary education

-Kwame is a product of Kwame Nkrumah University of Science and Technology where he studied Akan and Sociology for his first degree with formal education in music under the tutelage of Dr Daniel Amponsah a.k.a.
-Agya Koo Nimo.
-Agya Koo Nimo taught him Classical Guitar and Philosophy in African Music.
-Subsequently, he enrolled at the University of Ghana and graduated in 2016 with a master's degree in Strategic Marketing.
+Kwame is a product of Kwame Nkrumah University of Science and Technology, where he studied Akan and Sociology for his first degree, with formal education in music under the tutelage of Dr Daniel Amponsah, aka Agya Koo Nimo.
+Nimo taught him Classical Guitar and Philosophy in African Music.

+Subsequently, Kwame enrolled at the University of Ghana and graduated in 2016 with a master's degree in Strategic Marketing.

-He is also an associate co-opted member of the Chartered Institute of Marketing Ghana in recognition of his professional use of marketing in creative arts.
+He is an associate co-opted member of the Chartered Institute of Marketing Ghana in recognition of his professional use of marketing in creative arts.

-In March 2024, Kwame and his wife, Annica Nsia-Apau, graduated from the Institute of Paralegal Training and Leadership Studies (IPSL) with professional Master’s degrees in Alternative Dispute Resolution.
-This marks the second Master’s degree Kwame has earned.
+In March 2024, Kwame and his wife, Annica Nsia-Apau, graduated from the Institute of Paralegal Training and Leadership Studies (IPSL) with master's degrees in Alternative Dispute Resolution.
+This marks the second master's degree Kwame has earned.